-In case you’d like the original recipe for the Outback Steakhouse Honey Mustard, here it is.
+If you’d like the original Outback Steakhouse Honey Mustard recipe, here it is.

-I had not eaten at Outback in probably three years when I used to go there a minimum of once a week.
-Of course, my mind was set on giving Outback Steakhouse another shot.
+I had not eaten at Outback in probably three years when I used to go there at least once a week.
+So, of course, my mind was set on giving Outback Steakhouse another shot.

 So I tricked my wife Marcela into going with me.
 Well, trick is a relative term; she was shopping for Halloween decorations at a store near the Outback.

 This time, I ordered the Bloomin’ Burger.
 This beauty is a half-pound burger topped with Bloomin’ Onion petals, American cheese, lettuce, tomato, house-made pickles, onion, and bloom sauce.

 The beef tastes excellent, but this combo with their iconic onion petals and sauce isn’t for everyone.
 However, this might be your choice if you’re trying to save a few bucks by skipping out on the appetizer.